adrianerrea/System-Development-CNN-Master-Thesis/README.md

 ## Code
 In the repository there are a few notebooks I was developing throughout the project as well as some python scripts for the main application to be called as well as the code of the main application in C++.
+Specifically:
++ Preprocessing.ipynb: Notebook to renaming the images, converting to .jpg, reducing dimensions and splitting them into train, val and test
++

 ## Results, Conclusions and Improvements
 The results obtanied were reasonable good.
 For a single omelette reference (the most common) I had just 3255 images to play with and the metrics were quite awesome.
 In the test set (around 488 images from the 3255 images) I got the following metrics: